Skip to content

 Copper

-For non-magnetic but electrically conductive regions such as copper with $$ \mu = \mu_0,\qquad \sigma = \sigma_{\text{Cu}},\qquad \mathbf{B}_r = 0 $$ we can create the material using:
+For non-magnetic but electrically conductive regions such as copper with $$ \mu = \mu_0,\qquad \sigma = \sigma_{\text{Cu}},\qquad \mathbf{B}_r = 0, $$ the material is created with:

 copper_material = TimeDomainMagneticGeneralMaterial(